GoogleCloudPlatform/generative-ai/CONTRIBUTING.md

 1. Register your GitHub account at [go/github](https://goto.google.com/github)

-1. Once you have registered, go to [go/github-googlecloudplatform](https://goto.google.com/github-googlecloudplatform)and request to join the GoogleCloudPlatform organization.
+1. Once you have registered, go to [go/github-googlecloudplatform](https://goto.google.com/github-googlecloudplatform) and request to join the GoogleCloudPlatform organization.
 Check the box "I need write access on a public repository".

 1. You'll receive an email to your GitHub registered email to approve the request to join.
 Approve it.